 I love train travel; the sense of distance, the evolving landscape, the ability to stretch your legs.
-Whether it’s maxing out the Japan Rail Pass, exploring Provence by rail, taking in the rugged Yorkshire countryside from the Settle to Carlisle Railway, taking the leisurely journey on the Glacier Express through Switzerland or stepping on board Norway’s Flam Railway, I’m there.
+Whether it’s maxing out the Japan Rail Pass, exploring Provence by rail, admiring the rugged Yorkshire countryside from the Settle to Carlisle Railway, taking the leisurely journey on the Glacier Express through Switzerland or stepping on board Norway’s Flam Railway, I’m there.

 Regretfully, train travel closer to home happens less often than I would like.
 However, a trip to Oban and Inveraray in Scotland gave me the opportunity to try out Virgin Trains First Class service from London Euston to Glasgow.

-But is this upgrade worth the fare premium?
+But is this upgrade worth the premium fare?
 To help you decide, here’s my Virgin Trains First Class review.